-Led by renowned denim design and VCUarts alumnus and Affiliate Professor Donwan Harrell, with Associate Professor Henry Swartz, Jeanology is a unique opportunity for fashion design and merchandising students to delve into the intricacies of developing, designing, manufacturing and properly positioning denim in the marketplace.
+Led by renowned denim design and VCUarts alumnus and Affiliate Professor Donwan Harrell and a VCUarts FASHION professor, Jeanology is a unique opportunity for fashion design and merchandising students to delve into the intricacies of developing, designing, manufacturing and properly positioning denim in the marketplace.

 Jeanology is a three-part, experiential learning certificate program that can earn participants nine academic credits and a Certificate of Completion in Denim Product Development.